mohammadrezaRX/ChatGPT/README.md

          *
          * IMPORTANT:
          *
-         * No Campaign access here.
+         * No Campaign access occurs here.
+         *
+         * This is a Network Thread.
          */

         private void ParseHello(